-- Topological vector spaces.
-The topology generated by a family of seminorms.
-Locally convex spaces and their "polynormability".
-Examples of locally convex spaces. - A characterization of convergence in a locally convex space in terms of seminorms. - A criterion for a locally convex space to be Hausdorff. - A continuity criterion for a seminorm on a locally convex space. - A continuity criterion for a linear operator between locally convex spaces. - The domination relation for families of seminorms.
-Equivalent families of seminorms.
-Examples. - Linear functionals on locally convex spaces (extension from subspaces, separation of points, separation of points and subspaces). - Dual pairs of vector spaces.
+- Dual pairs of vector spaces.
 The weak topology of a dual pair.
-Special cases and basic properties of the weak topology. - A characterization of linear functionals that are continuous with respect to the weak topology. - A characterization of reflexive Banach spaces in terms of topologies on the dual. - Dual operators between dual pairs of vector spaces.
+Special cases and basic properties of the weak topology. - A characterization of linear functionals that are continuous for the weak topology. - A characterization of reflexive Banach spaces in terms of topologies on the dual. - Dual operators between dual pairs of vector spaces.
 An existence criterion for the dual operator in terms of weak continuity. - Relations between the continuity, the weak continuity, and the existence of the dual for an operator between locally convex spaces (in particular, between normed spaces). - Annihilators.
 Basic properties of annihilators.
 The double annihilator theorem (for dual pairs and for locally convex spaces).
 Corollaries: the weak closure of a vector subspace; a density criterion for a vector subspace; relations between kernels and images of a linear operator and of the dual operator. - Equicontinuous families of linear operators.
-The Banach-Alaoglu-Bourbaki theorem.
+The Banach-Alaoglu-Bourbaki theorem. - Polars and their basic properties.
+The bipolar theorem.
+Corollaries: Goldstine's theorem, a reflexivity criterion in terms of weak compactness.